 National Leadership Program, Summer 2020

-She is now part of RespectAbility’s Summer 2020 Fellowship cohort on the Policy Team.
-She is learning through webinars and policy meetings how and to what extent marginalized communities, such as the disability community, is negatively affected when a country undergoes an emergency such as the current pandemic, COVID-19.
-This fellowship experience highlights how pivotal it is to have access to quality and continual care.
+She was later part of RespectAbility’s Summer 2020 Apprenticeship cohort on the Policy Team.
+She learned through webinars and policy meetings how and to what extent marginalized communities, such as the disability community, is negatively affected when a country undergoes an emergency such as the current pandemic, COVID-19.
+This experience highlights how pivotal it is to have access to quality and continual care.
 This experience at RespectAbility in the Policy Team is teaching her the significance of Social Determinants of Health (SDOH) such as employment and access to nutritious food have on the health of an individual and community.

-A student of health policy at George Washington University: Milken Institute School of Public Health, Negassa is working towards a Master’s degree in Public Health, with an expected graduation date of December 2020.
+A former student of health policy at George Washington University: Milken Institute School of Public Health, Negassa earned a Master’s degree in Public Health.
 Negassa is interested how health policy of a country is structured and affects marginalized communities such as the disability community, including access to health care and quality of care.

 Born in Ethiopia, Negassa immigrated to the United States after completing her senior year of high school.
 She attended the University of Maryland, Baltimore County, where she earned a Bachelor of Science, with a major in biology and minor in psychology.